 Putting vanilla oil in the products you use while shaving is excellent because it also has essential natural vitamins like niacin (Vitamin B3).
 When applied topically on your skin, this vitamin will create a protective barrier for your skin, keeping free radicals away and preventing sun damage, which can lead to skin cancer.

-If you have a beard, having vanilla in your beard oil can make your hair feel smooth and silky.
+If you have a beard, having vanilla in your beard oil can make your hair feel smooth, silky and prevent beard rash.
 But of course, it is a popular essential oil for shaving due to its irresistible sweet aroma.